 Why Mindset Matters for Franchise Success | FranchiseCoach

-Stanford Psychologist Carol Dweck, who is known for her work on the growth mindset, explains that what we believe about ourselves and our abilities directly impacts what we achieve.
-In franchising, that belief system—fixed or growth oriented—can either propel you forward or hold you back.
+Stanford Psychologist Carol Dweck, who is globally known for her research on the growth mindset, explains that what we believe about ourselves and our ability directly impacts what we achieve.

-No matter where you are on your franchise journey—whether you’re a seasoned pro or just starting out—your mindset can be the difference between just surviving and truly thriving.
+No matter where you are on your franchise journey, your perspective and the importance you place on continuous learning can be the difference between just surviving and truly thriving in the business world.

 The Role of Mindset in Franchising

-In contrast, a growth mindset thrives on learning and resilience.
-It views mistakes as feedback, not defeat.
-Dweck suggests that this kind of thinking helps individuals not only persevere through setbacks but also actively acquire talent over time.
+In comparison, a growth mentality is the belief that talents and skills can be developed over time by making an effort, learning and practicing.
+It thrives on resilience and views mistakes as feedback, not defeat.
+Dweck writes that this kind of thinking gives individuals the power to overcome difficulties but also actively acquire skills over time.

 Applying Mindset to the Franchisee Journey

-Even with a proven system, your mindset still plays a massive role in how you show up as a franchisee.
+Even with a proven system, your mindset is a powerful tool in how you show up as a person and a professional.
 Let’s say two franchise owners receive the same tough feedback about customer service.

 That difference?
 Game-changing.